Wolox/wor-batchifier/README.md

 ### Adding new strategies

-Should you desire to add new strategies, it's as simple as creating a new class and defining a method called `merge_strategy` which will hold the logic that will be implemented to parse the response.
+Should you desire to add new strategies, it's as simple as creating a new class and defining a method called `merge_strategy` which will hold the logic that will be implemented to parse and merge the results from each batch.
 Let's look at an example:

 ```ruby
 module Wor